rowlandcoping/smokingbuns/TESTING.md

 Site uses semantic elements throughout, contains appropriate meta elements, clean code and looks great on any device.

 _"Drive home brand identity: The website must be consistent with the restaurant's branding..."_\
-The site had a very strong and consistent Western theme throughout and showcases the venue and staff.
+The site has a very strong and consistent Western theme throughout and showcases the venue and staff.

 ![image](assets/images/testing/buns-logo.jpg)